For Domestic Use

 When the grinding is completed, you can start to form the blade.
 Stand the knife from the right face and sharpen to create a secondary bevel (smaller than the double stage edge).
 Hold the knife in an angle that is about half of what you have sharpened earlier on the right face and keep on sharpening until the secondary bevel is straightened out.
 Remove the burrs on the left side.
 Now you will have a knife that cuts well.

-4. To increase the cutting performance of the knife, complete the process with a fine grit whetstone.
+4. To increase the cutting performance, complete the process with a fine-grit whetstone.

-Create a secondary bevel at the edge on the right face of the knife (smaller than the secondary bevel you created with the medium grit stone) Work on a smaller angle than what you have done with the medium grit stone in order to straighten the secondary bevel.
+Create a secondary bevel at the edge on the blade's right face (smaller than the secondary bevel you created with the medium grit stone).
+Work on a lower angle than what you have done with the medium grit stone to straighten the secondary bevel.
 Raise the blade to a steeper angle and sharpen about two times.
-Now you would have created an even stronger hamaguri shaped blade.
+Now you would have created an even more durable hamaguri shaped blade.
 When the wire edge has disappeared, work on the left side to remove the burrs.
 The number of times to sharpen is the same with the coarse grit whetstone and the fine grit whetstone to reach a 70% on the right face and 30% on the left.